kazmakazii/kazsse-fotsc-cleanport/README.md

 12. carry over wheatley nodes and animations to constellations by parapets skill menu meshes (SOMEONE HELP!
 NIFSKOPE IS EVIL AND HATES ME)
 13. edited spacedroner lotdv6 patch for formatting concerns (DONE!)
 14. edited spacedroner lotdv6 patch with more unique charging station doohickey (working...)
+15. achievements (working...) (need to fix tracker and create knotwork icons)
+16.